How to Localize Your App for Korea

 Social media login/messenger apps are a must for your game to succeed in Korea.
 In fact, the majority of top Korean apps/games in the app stores offer the possibility to sign into apps using popular local social networks, therefore, having a form of messaging apps embedded in them.
 Some great options for South Korea include Google, Naver, Kakao, and Facebook.
 This social component is very important because it allows apps, and especially games, to automatically reach a significant number of potential users/gamers.

 Various holidays are an excellent occasion to run new in-game events because people tend to spend more time than usual on their smartphones, resulting in a significant increase in profits from in-game purchases.
-The most important Korean holidays are the Seollal (Lunar New Year, January 24–26) and Chuseok, referred to as the Korean Thanksgiving Day (September 30–October 2).
+The most important Korean holidays are the Seollal (Lunar New Year, 24 – 26 January) and Chuseok, referred to as the Korean Thanksgiving Day (30 September – 2 October).
 Also, some Western holidays are important in Korea, including New Year and Christmas.

 Unlike China, South Korea is a pretty liberal country in terms of freedom of expression and speech.
 Still, some topics are negatively received in the Korean culture, such as violence and cruelty.
 Also, politics/politically sensitive histories, especially related to the Korean war and relationships with China and Japan, are best to be avoided.
 For example, Age of Empires had to release an update only for Korean users and change the course of history in its game because the Ministry of Information in Korea claimed that at no point in history do the armed Japanese forces invade the Korean Peninsula and seize power, like it was displayed in the game, even though historical documents indicate otherwise.

-If you want to learn more about how AppTweak can help you with the localization process, don’t hesitate to look at our 5 Steps to Boost App Downloads with Localization or start a 7-day free trial!
+If you want to learn more about how AppTweak can help you with the localization process, don’t hesitate to look at our step by step guide to boost app downloads with localization or start a 7-day free trial!